Vladzzkuznetsov/Vladzzkuznetsov/README.md

 ### :woman_technologist: About Me:

-I am a Junior Data Analyst.
+I am a Data Analyst.

 - :telescope: I'm working in the civil engineering sector right now and contributing to the construction and design process of apartment buildings.